Vlad-Lee/airbnb-pricing-analysis/README.md

 https://insideairbnb.com/get-the-data/

 The raw data is not included in this repository due to file size constraints.
 To reproduce the analysis, download the Seattle listings datasets for 2Q25 and 3Q25 (`listings.csv.gz`) and place them in the `data/` folder.

+## How to Run

+1. Download the required data and place it in the `data/` folder
+2. Run `01_data_cleaning.ipynb` to generate the cleaned dataset
+3. Run `02_EDA.ipynb` to reproduce the analysis

 ## Methods
 The analysis includes: